chiclaim/AndroidRxJavaSample/README.md

-Unfortunately, RxJava canot fix this problem comletely.
+Unfortunately, RxJava canot fix this problem completely.
 We can use  `debounce` operator to reduce the occurrence of this kind of problem.
 For example, if user enter 'AB' to the edittext, it will product a http request and the server is processing.
 At this very moment, user enter 'C' character in the input.
 It will product another http request with key word 'ABC'.  if 'ABC' request is faster than 'AB' request.
 The outcome of 'ABC' http request will be overrided by 'AB' http request.